 In some pouring mediums an additive is incorporated to increase the gloss level.
 These products have the advantage that an additional varnish for the final treatment is not necessary.
 The additive enables a uniform degree of gloss, regardless of the acrylic paint used.
 In addition, the colors are shown to their best advantage with such a casting medium.

-Some pouring mediums dry out very softly, almost even somewhat sticky.
+Some pouring mediums, when dry, can be soft or even somewhat sticky.
 These have the disadvantage that under certain circumstances objects can stick to the canvas.
 If one wants to remove them, damages are practically unavoidable.
 Moreover, on surfaces that have a low hardness, fingerprints can appear very quickly.
 If you want to avoid these problems, you should choose a pouring medium that dries very hard.
 However, this is also quite inflexible in its structure.

 Some pouring mediums can be easily and wonderfully evenly distributed in the ink and thus contribute to excellent flowability.
 With other pouring mediums, mixing is extremely difficult.
 Under certain circumstances you may get an uneven result and the flowability is present but far from optimal.

 Some pouring mediums offer the acrylic paint better protection against fading than others.
-One reason for this may be that they provide better UV protection.
+One reason for this is that they provide better UV protection.
 This is because UV light causes the colors to fade.
 Another reason that acrylic paints change or radiate less brilliantly is the acid content of the pouring medium used.
-A higher acid content has a negative effect on the color effect.
+A higher acid content has a negative effect on the color.

-There are serious differences in the drying time between the different pouring mediums.
-On the market there are both those available that dry completely overnight.
+There are major differences in the drying time between the different pouring mediums.
+On the market there are products that dry completely overnight.
 Other products, on the other hand, require up to a week until only the surface has dried as far as possible.

 As you can see, there are really significant differences between the different pouring mediums.
 It is best to ask for advice on which medium is suitable for your purposes.
 If necessary, you can also mix different pouring mediums with each other that have relevant properties for you.